 They may make contact with your family as a result of a notification to the agency responsible for child protection.
+It is possible that this involvement may have positive outcomes for you and your children.

 It is important to remember that throughout any interactions with child protection workers, you are able to seek support and express your needs and seek clarification and information.